snehashukkla/dsc-hacktoberfest-2021/CONTRIBUTING.md

 # Contribution Guidelines
 > **Note**: Start working only after you have been assigned the task.
 Pull requests made to unassigned tasks will be rejected.
 - If you create a new issue, **wait for the maintainers to assign** it to you as well.
-- If directory for your question is not present, create one with the format `Find_Middle_of_Linked_List`.
+- If the directory for your question is not present, create one with the format `Find_Middle_of_Linked_List`.
   - Note the underscores and title case of the words
 - Add your script file inside the question directory and name it as `Firstname_Lastname.extension`
   - Extension can be any language like .c, .cpp, .py, etc.
-  - Make sure the filename is in title case
+  - Make sure the filename is in the title case
   - Add a comment section at the **top** including an explanation for your algorithm
   - Also add the time and space complexities at the top
 - Do not create a script with only a Solution class.
 Add `boilerplate code` so maintainers can run the code locally.